 You may be surprised, but BD isn’t for large enterprises with custom analytical departments only.
 Even small online firms can benefit from it.
 On the one hand, it’s easy to rent cloud processing power to analyze large bases.
 As well, outsourcing firms are always ready to find dedicated Big Data experts for your projects.
 DICEUS is among these partners, of course.

 Business intelligence (BI) develops together with BD.
 As general data packages usually come in unstructured and raw format, experts should transform them into readable info.
 It’s required to get adequate insights.
 BI utilizes reports, dashboards, and charts to organize data, making it ready for analysis.

 It’s important to know that business intelligence integrates two approaches:

-By combining these parts, BI doesn’t tell companies what to do neither it limits options to simple report making.
+By combining these parts, BI doesn’t tell companies what to do, and it limits options to simple report-making.
 Instead, it enables a new way for employees to work with precise data to make their own conclusions or predictions.
 For example, an online shop can see which pages customers prefer the most.
 On this basis, it will be easier to launch a new marketing campaign.